 I feel like that is what Aziz Ansari had in Jason Woliner; that is what Mark Burnett has in Conrad Riggs.
 I think you find your team and I am constantly working with different people, but often it’s finding that right piece that’s going to package it and pull it all together.
 That’s honestly what I think I would change, and the good thing is, it’s something that is actionable.
 It’s something that I can do.

-Q. You wrote on your website FunnyIndian.com that one of your big goals is to host the Oscars on television.
-Give us some color around that and, more broadly, what do you want to do in the future, medium-term and long-term, and how do you think what you’re doing today will help you toward that goal?
+Q. You wrote on your website FunnyIndian.com that one of your big goals is to host the Oscars.
+Tell us more about that and, more broadly, where do you see yourself in the future?

 A. Great question.
 I think the long-term goal is leaving the world with something.
 And this is really lofty; I know you’re aiming for the stars here.
 But I recently interviewed Seth Godin, the marketing guru, on a podcast.
 And he came up with this idea the “purple cow.”
 Andy Warhol came up with the idea of “15 minutes of fame.”
 They gave people a different way, and a positive way I think, of looking at life.
 Now, it doesn’t have to be the entire world.
 But I wouldn’t care if I died penniless, or with nothing tangible to call my own.
 But if I could leave the world with, “Oh yeah, that Rajiv guy said that.”
 Just something quotable.
 Comedians do this all the time.
 George Carlin did it, Jerry Seinfeld has done it, Chris Rock is doing it, Louis C.K. is doing it.
 I mean, the great comedians are able to do that.
 And I think that, to me, is the mark of creativity.